 Open the comm screen by tapping the activities view at the upper-right or the alert view at the lower-right of the scanner, or by selecting “Comm” from the menu (available by tapping the menu ring at the bottom of the scanner).
 It is also available at the lower-left corner of the intel map.
 In your scanner, there is a range slider located just below the tab strip; it is recommended that you adjust this to only show you chatter and actions from your local area.
 On the intel map, there is a checkbox that allows you to filter the comm to only show chatter and actions from the displayed map area.
 At the bottom of the comm panel in both the scanner and the intel map is a text field where you can type messages to other agents.

-The comm panel has three tabs:
+The comm panel has four tabs:

 - “Activities” shows agent actions (attacks, deploys, links, etc.) Every action displayed will show the portal at which that action occurred.
 You can quickly jump to view that portal by clicking it.

 - “Alerts” shows attacks on your portals and people mentioning you by name (see below).
 This view also provides links to the corresponding portals.

 - “Chat” shows messages between agents.
 This is further divided into “Faction” (messages shared between members of your faction) and “Cross-Faction” (messages shared between members of opposite factions).
 Faction messages aren’t visible to members of the other faction (but see the caveat below).
 To send a message, select “Faction” or “Cross-Faction” to set its visibility, then tap the keyboard button at the lower-right to type in your message.

 - “News” shows official news items from Niantic.